 What Is Anger Management

-Anger management is the implementation of anger prevention and appropriate coping techniques.
+Anger management teaches appropriate coping techniques in order to handle anger in more healthy ways.
 Anger management is “the process of learning to recognize signs that you’re becoming angry, and taking action to calm down and deal with the situation in a productive way.”
 (Mayo Clinic)

-Anger management includes tools used for people that use poor coping methods such as anger such as violence, threats, or yelling.
+Anger management can really help people that have poor coping methods in reaction to their anger such as violence, threats, criticism, aggressive communication or yelling.

 Anger management may be court ordered, or recommended to individuals that: